Plan Change 54: Papakāinga

 One of the key aspects of the Plan Change is the creation of a new zone called the Māori Purpose Zone.
 The Māori Purpose Zone is proposed to have two separate precincts.

-- Increasing housing density in comparison to rural zoning by proposing that 10 houses per property will be permitted; and
+- Increasing housing density in comparison to rural zoning by proposing one residential unit per 5000m2 of site area, up to a maximum of 10 residential units; and

-- Establishment of home businesses and small-scale community facilities, education facilities and healthcare facilities.
+- Establishment of home businesses and small-scale community facilities, education facilities, healthcare facilities, urupa, relocatable buildings and accessory buildings.

 - Māori Freehold land; or